swbooksmugglers/swbs-issue-tracker/user-guide/library/events.md

 Sessions and Events can be edited, any of the information that you added while creating the session or event can be updated or removed.

-One thing to keep in mind, is all sessions in an event must be removed before you can remove an event.
+There are a few of things to keep in mind.

+* All sessions in an event must be removed before you can remove an event.
+* For Holonet events, there is some information that is inherited from the Holonet event.
+These are not editable.